• Film Bridge

 Circus World, Wisconsin ????

-Harry was an avid circus photographer
+Harry Quillen was an avid circus photographer

 and after his death in 1972, his large format pictures